Skip to content

 }

-The basic rules above still flag this as vulnerable because they don’t recognize the sanitization function.
-To handle it, enhance the pattern rule with a negative pattern:
+The basic rules above still flag this secure version as vulnerable because they don’t recognize the sanitization function.
+For the pattern rule, the fix is a negative pattern.
+This only matters for OpenTaint — Semgrep’s pattern rule already misses this case entirely, so there is nothing for a negative pattern to suppress:

 # pattern.xss — with sanitization